httpie/cli/docs/README.md

 ## Forms

 Submitting forms is very similar to sending [JSON](#json) requests.
-Often the only difference is in adding the `--form, -f` option, which ensures that data fields are serialized as, and `Content-Type` is set to, `application/x-www-form-urlencoded; charset=utf-8`.
+Often the only difference is in adding the `--form, -f` option, which ensures that data fields are serialized as, and `Content-Type` is set to `application/x-www-form-urlencoded; charset=utf-8`.
 It is possible to make form data the implicit content type instead of JSON via the [config](#config) file.